Tiny-Earth/DemoSite/site/src/inclusive.md

 Identity comprises the social, emotional, and professional attributes of an individual (Rus et al., 2013; Peterson et al., 1999).
 It can be influenced by life experiences, positionality, and power.
 Identity affects how we choose to present ourselves, relate to others, and prioritize content, which in turn, influences the learning climate.

-**Social identity** is defined as the sense of self that comes from membership in a social group and the value attached to membership within that group (Tajfel, 1981. p.
+**Social identity** is defined as the sense of self that comes from membership in a social group and the value attached to membership within that group by society (Tajfel, 1981. p.
 255).
 It can change over time and between contexts (Gee, 2000).
 Moreover, we are each of us complex persons with multiple social identities that intersect, add up, and produce unique experiences–both for ourselves and how we are viewed by others [crenshaw2013demarginalizing, gordon2008ghostly](@cite).
-And while much social science in recent decades has worked toward identifying current and historical discrimination against members of protected social groups, it is important to also recognize the unique joys, places, desires, values, traditions, stories, practices, hardships, and acts of resistance that contribute to what it means to “belong” in one’s social groups [tuck2009suspending](@cite).
+Although social science research has highlighted discrimination against protected social groups, it is also important to recognize the unique joys, values, and experiences that shape what it means to "belong" in a group [tuck2009suspending](@cite).

 **Emotional identity** characterizes how a person responds to their own emotions and the emotions of others.
 It is informed by experiences, power dynamics, and agency.